Victim Compensation Program

 Program Highlights

-Survivors of sexual violence are eligible to receive up to $15,000 for physical injuries or up to $5,000 for emotional injuries through the Victim Compensation Program.
+Survivors of sexual violence can receive up to $15,000 for physical injuries or up to $5,000 for emotional injuries through the Victim Compensation Program.
 Even if the survivor does not have expenses right now, they should still apply to the Victim Compensation Program.
-Once approved by the Office of Victim Services, there is no time limit to use the funds.
+Once the Office of Victim Services approves, there is no time limit to use the funds.

 There is a wide range of eligible reimbursements available to survivors.
 Some examples include reimbursement for private counseling or alternative healing modalities, medical or dental needs as a result of the assault, travel expenses to attend adult court proceedings, compensation for lost wages, and even installation costs for alarm systems and security lighting.

-Survivors only need to fill out the Victim Info, Claimant Info, Crime Info, Statement of Facts and Authorization/Signature sections to get the process started.
+To start the process, survivors must only complete the Victim Info, Claimant Info, Crime Info, Statement of Facts, and Authorization/Signature sections.
 The Office of Victim Services will follow up to get the rest of the necessary information needed to process the claim.
-In cases of sexual assault, human trafficking or domestic violence, Connecticut does not require a police report in order to apply to the Victim Compensation Program.
-Unlike many other states, a disclosure to a certified sexual assault crisis counselor advocate is all that is needed.
+In cases of sexual assault, human trafficking, or domestic violence, Connecticut does not require a police report in order to apply to the Victim Compensation Program.
+Unlike many other states, disclosure to a certified sexual assault crisis counselor advocate is all that is needed.

 If you have any questions about the Victim Compensation Program, contact the Office of Victim Services at 1-888-286-7347 or OVSCompensation@jud.ct.gov.